 Licensing – We publish submissions under a Creative Commons Attribution-ShareAlike License, which means your articles will have a greater reach since they’ll be freely available to be republished both online and offline.
 You’re also free to republish your article after it has appeared on The Mindful Word.
 Read our Creative Commons page and this essay for more info about this license and why we publish this way.

-Word count – We don’t have any set limit on article length.
+Word count – We don’t have any set limit on article length, although we ask for a minimum of 700 words unless you’re submitting poetry or a review.
 The longer an article is the less likely it will get read to the end, but the shorter it is the less depth it provides the reader.
 We typically find that 1,000 to 2,000 words is a good length for most articles.

 Sending your submission –